My buon fresco painting workshop takes place in Honley, West Yorkshire, UK on your requested date, and suits any level of art-making experience.

-I am excited to offer this workshop which will enable you to experience one of the oldest and richest methods in the history of painting: ‘buon’ fresco.
+This workshop enables you to experience one of the oldest and richest methods in the history of painting: buon fresco.
 A famous example of this method is the ceiling of the Sistine Chapel in Rome, painted by Michelangelo between 1508 and 1512.
-I have adapted the 'buon' fresco method to work on small tiles, to enable more people to enjoy the process.
+I have adapted the buon fresco method to work on small tiles, to enable more people to enjoy the process.

 “What will I make?”

 I invite you to make your own unique, colourful frescoes on four 10cm x 10cm tiles by following detailed, step-by-step guidance.* Suitable for any level, this hands-on workshop using specialist materials provides a balance of structured, guided learning and individual experimentation.
 My aim is that participants enjoy a sense of mindful immersion while focusing on the materials and the process, rather than worrying too much about the end result.

 When the artist paints on the wet buon fresco surface, the pigment particles, carried in water, are locked into the intonaco as it dries.
 During the chemical process of the slaked lime reacting with the air, the pigments become embedded in a stone-like surface and therefore the artist’s marks become a physical part of the painting-object.